chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 Chrome dropped support for NPAPI the same year and Firefox followed suit in 2017.
 The window Netscape opened, NPAPI, was finally shut.

+At the end of the [last post][last-post], we discussed how Ritchie and company extracted C's abstract machine in the process of porting UNIX from the PDP-11 to the Interdata 8/32.
+They identified both where to compromise — to pull the useful commonalities out of both — and where to abstract.
+They picked their targets cannily.
+In the process, they performed a sort of magic trick.

 WebAssembly pulled the same magic trick C did: it extracted an existing, useful abstract machine definition from several concrete implementations, like finding David in the block of marble.
 Rather than requiring that browser vendors